Setting up a brainstorming session

 Encourage equal participation

 You need a facilitator to lead your brainstorming session.
 Without a facilitator, introverts may sink to the back of the room and allow extroverts to dominate.
-Encouraging equal participation at the beginning will help nurture a healthy and solution-focused atmosphere where everyone feels they have permission to contribute and are comfortable putting forward any ideas they have.
+Encouraging equal participation at the beginning will help nurture a healthy and solution-focused atmosphere to brainstorm.
+You want everyone to feel they have permission to contribute and are comfortable putting forward any ideas they have.

 Make an active decision about who will participate.
 It might seem obvious who the members of your team are that are working on this problem, but sometimes including one or two people that are a little more removed can provide new and interesting insights.